 This mini-game is a timing game where the player must react to the sudden signal to attack faster than his opponent.

 This is another timing mini-game featuring three challenges to rack up the most points.
-Depending on the accuracy of the your actions, you can get more points.
+Hitting each meter at the perfect point increases the score.

 Arguably a much longer game, The Great Cave Offensive is a non-linear treasure hunt.
 Kirby must collect treasure chests while navigating through the cave.
 There are a total of 60 different treasures, and depending on how many are collected raises the player's completion percentage.
 The game does not feature strict level design; it is more akin to Metroid and Castlevania and allows for backtracking (which is necessary for perfect completion).
 The game is one of the longest out of the nine games.